 |My current and previous assignments...|

-Since July, 2017, I have been the parochial vicar for the Springfield, Ohio, Deanery.
+Since November, 2020, I have been a priest living in retirement.
 My duties include daily Mass, hearing confessions, responding to sick calls (anointings, hearing confessions and general pastoral care) and presiding at baptisms, weddings and funerals.
-I am a "circuit rider" in the sense that I may be called upon to substitute for a priest on vacation or some other form of leave.
+As previously, I remain a "circuit rider" in the sense that I may be called upon to substitute for a priest on vacation or some other form of leave.

 I happen to be what's called a "revert."
 Although I'm a cradle Catholic, I became an agnostic at the age of 18.
 I had a conversion experience at the age of 38, 20 years later.
 I returned to the Church five years later, at the age of 43.
 I entered the seminary at Mt.
 St. Mary's in Cincinnati in 1997 and I was ordained as a priest in 2003.

 In the process of my reversion, I did a lot of soul searching and of studying what the Church actually teaches.
 I try not to get impatient with people who don't care to know the why's and wherefore's of Church teaching and the Gospel of Christ.
 We're all different.

 I believe we live in increasingly confusing times.
 Most people are losing their spiritual roots, while a few are getting in touch with the depth and meaning of what has come before them.
 The richness of the Catholic faith tradition, in particular, seems to elude even the vast majority of faithful church goers, not to mention the more tenuously connected cafeteria Catholics among us.

 To me, the difference is as striking as that between the typical native English speaker and someone who is intimately familiar with the depths of English arts, liturature, science and philosophy.

 I hope to contribute to bridging the gap.